Friday, December 21, 2012

 The End of the World?
 Hope not.
 This world is pretty wonderful.

 Kids?
 What kids?
-Did we bring kids with us?
+Did we bring the kids with us?

-(The underwater photo of the diver and ray was taken by John Lock with his new waterproof Canon camera.
-Cool camera!)
+(The photo of the diver and the ray was taken by John with his cool new waterproof Canon camera!)

 No comments: